tbreuss/html/README.md

 # HTML

-HTML is a Packaged that is designed to simplify building of HTML fragments.
+HTML is a package that is designed to simplify building of HTML fragments.
 It is especially useful to build HTML forms.

 The class provides a set of helpers to generate HTML in a dynamic way.
 It's an abstract class that you can extend to add more helpers.